Candyce, Practice Manager

 Karynna loves to bake, participate in garage sales, but most importantly she loves devoting her time volunteering with youth groups around Jefferson County.
 She primarily works with Seascouts and the Girls Troop and loves being a source of positive influence.
 Karynna also likes riding her horse, bringing zen and balance to her life.
 She is a member of the AHA (Arabian horse association) and competes locally in Barrel racing events and shows at the fairgrounds.

-Ashley Johnson, Veterinary Assistant
+Arielle, Veterinary Assistant

-Arielle Mansfield is a full-time Veterinary Assistant here at Chimacum Valley Veterinary Hospital.
+Arielle is a full-time Veterinary Assistant here at Chimacum Valley Veterinary Hospital.
 She is responsible for assisting the veterinarians during appointments, cleaning, vaccinations, bloodwork, animal handling, client communication, x-rays, filling prescriptions, caring for hospitalized patients, and emergency care.
 One of Arielle’s favorite parts of the job is getting to be around puppies and kittens and provide them with high-quality veterinary care.

 Arielle is a certified EMT and has completed courses through the National Registry of Emergency Medical Technicians.
 She joined our team in March of 2019 and is so excited to bring her emergency care experience to the veterinary community!